 This bill amends existing legislation regarding the display of public awareness signs related to human trafficking.
-It specifically broadens the language requirements for these signs to include not only English and Spanish but also Chinese and Korean.
-The signs must contain the national, 24-hour toll-free hotline information for human trafficking and must be displayed in various establishments, including strip clubs, massage therapy businesses, bars, airports, and public transportation facilities, among others.
+Specifically, it broadens the language requirements for these signs to include not only English and Spanish but also Chinese and Korean.
+The signs must contain the national, 24-hour toll-free hotline information for human trafficking and must be displayed in various establishments, including strip clubs, bars, airports, and hotels, among others.

-Additionally, the bill establishes a civil penalty for businesses that fail to comply with the signage requirements, with fines set at $300 for a first offense and $1,000 for subsequent offenses.
-This legislation is informed by recommendations from a report by the State Commission of Investigation, which highlights the need for increased awareness and accessibility of information regarding human trafficking in New Jersey.
-The bill is set to take effect immediately upon passage.
+Additionally, the bill specifies that the public awareness signs must be at least eight and one-half inches by eleven inches in size and printed in 16-point font.
+Establishments that fail to comply with these requirements will face civil penalties, starting at $300 for a first offense and escalating to $1,000 for subsequent offenses.
+This legislation is based on a recommendation from a report by the State Commission of Investigation, aimed at enhancing public awareness and prevention of human trafficking in New Jersey.

 Statutes affected: Introduced: 52:17B-237.1